 Bartholomew Gill (1943 - 2002) Irish American author of a series featuring Chief Superintendent Peter McGarr, the head of Ireland's Special Crimes Unit with headquarters in Dublin.
 For a bibliography of his books, visit the Fantastic Fiction web site.

-Andrea Camilleri - (1925 - ) His mystery novels feature Inspector Montalbano who solves crimes in Sicily.
+Andrea Camilleri - (1925 - 2019) His mystery novels feature Inspector Montalbano who solves crimes in Sicily.
 His biography and a bibliography of his books may be found at the Wikipedia web site.
+An article by Mark Lawson on Camilleri may be found at the Guardian web site.

 Michael Dibden (1947 - 2007) - British born novelist who wrote a series about Italian Police Commmissioner Aurelio Zen.
 Dibden received a degree in English literature from the University of Sussex, and a masters degree from the Unversity of Alberta.
 He taught English at the University of Perugia before returning to England.
 More information may be found in his obituary in the New York Times.

 You may be interested in this YouTube video of an interview with Ms. Leon.
-For more information, visit her web site.
+A bibliography of her books may be found at Book Series in Order.

 Giulio Leoni - The author of The Mosaic Crimes in which the detective is Dante Alighieri who seeks a murderer in 14th century Florence.
 A bibliography of his books may be found at Fantastic Fiction

 Magdalen Nabb (1947 - 2007) Magdalen Nabb was born in Lancashire, England.
 In 1975, she moved to Florence where she studied pottery making and began her writing career.
 Her first mystery novel Death of an Englishman which featured Marshall Salvatore Guarnaccia of the Carabinieri of Florence was published in 1981.
 Guarnaccia is a hard working dogged policeman and the city of Florence features prominently in her books.
 She also wrote a series of children's books.
-More information about her and her books may be found at the Magdalen Nabb web site.
+More information may be found at Wikipedia.

 Giorgio Scerbanenco (1911 - 1969) Scerbanenco was born in Kiev, but moved to Rome, and when he was 18 years old, to Milan.
 He is best known for his series of hard boiled novels which feature Duca Lamberti who is a physician who is no longer allowed to practice because he performed an euthanasia, but who devotes his time to solving crimes.
 These novels are set in Milan, and convey a strong sense of the city.
 The first novel in this series is A Private Venus which was published in 1966.
 A few of his novels are now available in English.
 Several of his stories and novels were adapted for movies and may be found at The Internet Movie Database.